-Pepe Escobar: Unmasking his new Doctrine, Trump vows carnage for "wicked" N. Korea, Iran and Venezuela -- Sott.net
+Pepe Escobar: Unmasking his new doctrine, Trump vows carnage for "wicked" N. Korea, Iran and Venezuela -- Sott.net

 Wed, 20 Sep 2017 10:35 UTC

 One should allow the enormity of what just happened to sink in, slowly.
 The president of the United States, facing the bloated bureaucracy that passes for the "international community," threatened to "wipe off the map" the whole of the Democratic People's Republic of Korea (25 million people).
-And may however many millions of South Koreans who perish as collateral damage be damned.
+And may do the same to however many millions of South Koreans who perish as collateral damage be damned.

 Multiple attempts have been made to connect Trump's threats to the madman theory cooked up by "Tricky Dicky" Nixon in cahoots with Henry Kissinger, according to which the USSR must always be under the impression the then-US president was crazy enough to, literally, go nuclear.
 But the DPRK will not be much impressed with this madman remix.